 The public gave massive support to this idea, which was dubbed “Socialism with a public face”, but the people that really mattered – the other politicians and the leaders in Moscow – were less than impressed.
-As the grip of government became looser though, the people of Czechoslovakia responded with an outburst of never before seen antics: the artistic community rose up, anti-Moscow sentiment came into the public eye and the dispersal of political ideas became commonplace.
-Freedom from the Communist shackles seemed like it was finally being realized and the public never thought that it would end as the 1960s wore on.
+As the government’s grip became looser, though, the people of Czechoslovakia responded with an outburst of never before seen antics: the artistic community rose, the anti-Moscow sentiment came into the public eye, and the dispersal of political ideas became commonplace.
+Freedom from the Communist shackles seemed like it was finally realized, and the public never thought it would end as the 1960s wore on.

 By no means was the Soviet invasion a bloodless one, as there were numerous casualties and deaths throughout the time.
-At the same time, Dubček and his team of supporters was summoned to Moscow, where they were coerced into ending their policies.
-Although upon his return Dubček remained in power, the real influence now lay elsewhere – Dubček was now the epitome of a puppet ruler.
-Despite this though, resistance still continued by the public in Czechoslovakia and this reached its chilling height in January 1969, when a man named Jan Palach set himself ablaze in Wenceslas Square, a political protest that cost him his life.
+At the same time, Dubček and his team of supporters were summoned to Moscow, coerced into ending their policies.
+Although Dubček remained in power upon his return, the real influence now lay elsewhere – Dubček was now the epitome of a puppet ruler.
+Despite this, though, resistance continued by the public in Czechoslovakia, which reached its chilling height in January 1969, when a man named Jan Palach set himself ablaze in Wenceslas Square, a political protest that cost him his life.

 Even as a puppet leader, Dubček did not last for long.
-In April 1969 he was replaced by a candidate far more acceptable to Moscow, a man by the name of Gustav Husák.
-This appointment led to a massive crackdown on the kind of liberal freedoms that had been enjoyed during the past couple of years and led to many of the country’s greatest artists and intellectuals emigrating before the borders were closed by the regime.
+In April 1969, he was replaced by a candidate far more acceptable to Moscow, a man named Gustav Husák.
+This appointment led to a massive crackdown on the kind of liberal freedoms that had been enjoyed during the past couple of years and led to many of the country’s greatest artists, and intellectuals emigrating before the borders were closed by the regime.

 In the following months and years, Husák cleansed the party of all those who had exhibited support for the movement and went about centralizing power back to the government.
 He also extended the powers of the fearsome secret police.
-Czechoslovakia also agreed that it would observe the Communist views held, in exchange for the provision of a good standard of living.
-This was the case until 1989, when the Velvet Revolution sprang into life.
+Czechoslovakia also agreed that it would observe the Communist views held in exchange to provide a good standard of living.
+This was the case until 1989 when the Velvet Revolution sprang into life.